 We make no representations about any other websites, and when you access any other website through a link on our website (including social media sites) you should understand that it is independent from us and that we have no control over that website or the way your personal information is collected through those websites.

 Those websites may have their own privacy policies and we encourage you to look at those policies or contact the website operators directly to understand how your personal information is used.
-We have strong links our partners at Time to Change, and have a sign-up link on their website for those interested in hearing from Rethink Mental Illness.
-That link comes directly to our website and so does not require any transfer of data between the two organisations – one example of how we try to maximise security of your data.

 In certain circumstances (for example where required or permitted by law) we might not be able to provide you with access to some of your personal information, but where appropriate we will notify you of the reasons for this.